bachino90/recipes/README.md

 This is one iteration in many of which we are working, but it is not going to be the last one.
 Everyday we face new troubles and find better solutions, so as we go improving this approach we are going to release new posts.

 In the next part of the post we are going to talk about how to retrieve those recipes from the network.
-Where goes the business logic?
+Where does the business logic go?
 Short answer: view model.